opnfv/opnfvdocs/docs/release/installation.introduction.rst

 ======================

-Detailed step by step instructions for working with an installation toolchain and installing the required scenario are provided by each installation project.
-The four projects providing installation support for the OPNFV Danube release are; Apex, Compass4nfv, Fuel and Joid.
+Detailed step by step instructions for working with an installation toolchain and installing the required scenario are provided by the installation projects.
+The four projects providing installation support for the OPNFV Danube release are: Apex, Compass4nfv, Fuel and JOID.

 The instructions for each toolchain can be found in these links:

 - :ref:`Apex installation instruction <apex-installation>`
 - :ref:`Compass4nfv installation instruction <compass4nfv-installation>`
 - :ref:`Fuel installation instruction <fuel-installation>`
-- :ref:`Joid installation instruction <joid-installation>`
+- :ref:`JOID installation instruction <joid-installation>`

 OPNFV Test Frameworks
 =====================